Brexit: UK and EU hold emergency talks | DW | 10.09.2020

 Read more: Brexit: UK introduces new bill, what you need to know

 "First there is the Joint Committee.
-If it's short on the necessary clarifications, the dispute settling mechanism under the Withdrawal Agreement is there," an EU diplomat told Reuters.
+If it's short on the necessary clarifications, the dispute settling mechanism under the withdrawal agreement is there," an EU diplomat told the Reuters news agency.

 The deal was signed by the two sides less than a year ago.
 Keeping the border between Northern Ireland and EU member Ireland free of customs posts and other obstacles is a key aim.